SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/scfinder.rst

-*scfinder* is a wrapper for the `Finite-Fault Rupture Detector`_ (FinDer) Earthquake Early Warning algorithm (Böse et al., 2012; Böse et al., 2015; Böse et al., 2018). *scfinder* is released under the `SED Public License for SeisComP Contributions`_.
+*scfinder* is a wrapper for the `Finite-Fault Rupture Detector`_ (FinDer) Earthquake Early Warning algorithm (Böse et al., 2012; Böse et al., 2015; Böse et al., 2018). *scfinder* is released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
 It uses the same library as :ref:`sceewenv` to compute acceleration envelope values provided as input for the FinDer API.

 This module requires FinDer to be installed and SeisComP to be compiled from source.
 The source code for FinDer is distributed separately by the SED.

 FinDer provides estimates of the rupture centroid, length and strike.
 These values are attached by *scfinder* within a derived object called *strong motion origin*, which uses the strong motion database extension.
 In order to save the strong motion origins to the database and to provide them to other modules, the messaging system must to be able to handle these messages.
 Therefore, the plugins *dmsm* must be available to :ref:`scmaster`.

 The plugins can be most easily **added** through the configuration parameters in :file:`global.cfg`: